 The main family is the Hawkins family, the mother and father of which are the favourite, yet controversial, lovers from Mr Selfridge: Amanda Abbington (who plays Miss Mardle) and Tom Goodman-Hill (Mr Grove).
 Once again, they work beautifully together and I thought it was genius bringing them together agian in a totally warped version of a period drama…with the “period” being in the future and all that.

-The Hawkins family, despite Laura’s (the mum’s) objections, opt of rone of these Synths and decide to call her Anita.
-Anita does as she says, makes breakfast, makes the parent’s somewhat redundant and unintentionally rubs in the daughter’s face that she has no career prospects etc. etc. but there’s something odd about Anita…she doesn’t behave like other Synths, nor does she “share” with other Synths and they can’t figure out why.
+The Hawkins family, despite Laura’s (the mum’s) objections, opt for one of these Synths and decide to call her Anita.
+Anita does as she says, makes breakfast, makes the parents somewhat redundant and unintentionally rubs in the daughter’s face that she has no career prospects etc. etc. but there’s something odd about Anita…she doesn’t behave like other Synths, nor does she “share” with other Synths and they can’t figure out why.
 As a viewer, you alreay know that Anita/Mia was ripped away from the family of sentient Synths and was resold with Mia essentially trapped inside Anita.

-Also, it has to be said, theres quite a few well-known actors in it!
+Also, it has to be said, there’s quite a few well-known actors in it!
 I’ve already mentioned Amanda Abbington and Tom Goodman-Hill but there’s also the man who played Merlin.
-He doesn’t have the odd little neck scarf thing but he does have the same, odd way of speaking.
-There are some more people that my mum recognised but I’m afraid I don’t knw them at all.
+He doesn’t have the odd little neck scarf thing but he does have the same odd way of speaking.
+There are some more people that my mum recognised but I’m afraid I don’t know them at all.
 I honestly think this show would be good for most ages, unless they’re very young because there is some violence and brothel work amongst the PG content.
-There’s some light swearing but not in your face at all, whcih is always nice.
+There’s some light swearing but not in your face at all.

 If you’ve seen it, please let me know what you think!